Chevrolet Parkwood

 The Chevrolet Parkwood was a station wagon built by Chevrolet from 1959 to 1961.
 As the station wagon equivalent of the Bel Air passenger car series, it represented the middle member of the Chevrolet station wagon lineup of those years, above the lowest-priced Brookwood models, but below the luxury-leader Nomad.

 1959-1960

 All 1959 and 1960 Parkwoods were six-passenger models, whereas the Kingswood (Chevrolet's other Bel Air equivalent during those two years), had seating for nine.
 The Parkwood became available in both passenger configurations for 1961, when the Kingswood name was dropped.
 (The latter name returned for 1969.)
 The Parkwood name was also dropped for 1962, when all Chevrolet station wagons began sharing series names with their passenger-car linemates.
-Throughout its three-year production run, the Parkwood was available with either a six-cylinder or V8 engine.
+Throughout its three-year production run, the Parkwood was available with the choice of a Blue Flame I6, Small Block V8 or Big Block V8 engines.

 1961

 For 1961, Chevrolet again had a totally new body, not just new sheetmetal.
 Its wheelbase remained 119 in, but its length was now reduced slightly to 209.3 in.

 All engines options of the previous year remained in effect with the standard engines being the 235.5 CID Six of 135 hp or the 283 CID V8 of 170 hp.
 The V8 cost $110 more than the Six and weighed 5 lb less.
 GM discontinued the Chevrolet Parkwood name for 1962, instead naming their station wagons after their series names: Biscayne, Bel Air and Impala.